Antidote to loneliness, on a black plastic tray: Free turkey dinners for seniors

 This year, all three will be alone on Thanksgiving, like many senior citizens in a year scarred by the coronavirus pandemic.
-In a recent Monmouth University poll, 84 percent of people over 55 said they’ll stay home for the holiday, compared to 53 percent in an ordinary year.
+In a recent Monmouth University poll, 84 percent of people over 55 said they’ll stay home for the holiday, compared with 53 percent in an ordinary year.

 To add some brightness to their day, the local restaurant Medium Rare teamed with dozens of volunteers to bring dinner to them and upward of 3,000 other D.C.-area seniors living alone.
 The goal was to ensure that older residents wouldn’t go without turkey and all the trimmings on this unusually lonely Thanksgiving.